 Recommended by: Skye Class from SkyeTravels

-There are few places in Scotland more iconic and romantic than Loch Ness.
+There are few places in Scotland more iconic than Loch Ness.
 This lake is the largest body of water in the UK, and there are plenty of attractions around its shores, not to mention the fabled Loch Ness Monster deep in its depths.
-Along the western side is Urquhart Castle from the 13th century.
+Along the western shore is the 13th century Urquhart Castle.

-At the southern end of the lake lies the quintessentially Scottish town of Fort Augustus.
-You’ll find some romantic B&Bs there, each serving a homemade Scottish breakfast in the morning.
+At the southern end lies the quintessentially Scottish town of Fort Augustus.
+You’ll find some cosy B&Bs there, each serving a homemade Scottish breakfast in the morning.
 But better yet, Fort Augustus is where you can take a cruise on Loch Ness (from £21.20pp).
-Book one around sunset/evening for what is perhaps one of the most romantic activities in Scotland.
+Try to book around sunset for the best atmosphere (and gorgeous views).

 The Isle of Skye, Scotland